zeromq/czmq/README.md

     ./configure --with-zeromq=/usr/local

-After building, you can run the libzapi selftests:
+After building, you can run the czmq selftests:

     make check

 <A name="toc3-108" title="Linking with an Application" />
 ### Linking with an Application

-Include `zapi.h` in your application and link with libzapi.
+Include `czmq.h` in your application and link with czmq.
 Here is a typical gcc link command:

-    gcc -lzapi -lzmq myapp.c -o myapp
+    gcc -lczmq -lzmq myapp.c -o myapp

 <A name="toc3-115" title="API Summary" />
 ### API Summary